ashtonw7/writing-with-no-purpose/posts/duels.md

 I’d had enough of a monkey running the town.
 Maybe that was okay with these simple-minded people from the past, but I knew that an animal shouldn’t control the law.
 And if one had to, it shouldn’t be a monkey.
 Maybe a dolphin mayor would be fine, I heard they’re pretty smart.
 And that sonar could help find criminals.

-Anyway, I started this duel myself.
+Anyways, I started this duel myself.
 I figured I could beat a monkey.
 I figured wrong.

 —